visit-dav/visit/src/doc/python_scripting/functions.rst

     and queried.
 The cost of the operation gets worse the more time states there are in the database.
 Ordinarily, VisIt does not bother to query each time state for precise cycle/time information.
-In fact, often VisIt can guess this information from the filename(s) comprising the databse.
+In fact, often VisIt can guess this information from the filename(s) comprising the database.
 However, turning this feature on will force VisIt to obtain accurate cycle/time information for all time states by opening and querying all file(s) in the database.